russmoro/rmsumst/README.md

 How to install it in R:

-To install the library in R execute this line: devtools::install_github("russmoro/rmsumst")
+To install the package in R execute this line:

+devtools::install_github("russmoro/rmsumst")

-Note: you need to have the library devtools installed beforehand.
+Note: you need to have the package "devtools" installed beforehand.

 Description: